2018 Belmont Stakes: Horses, odds, how to watch

 Horses, post positions and odds

 Here is the complete field for the 150th running of the Belmont Stakes, sorted by post order.
-Horse odds are current as of Wednesday, June 6.
+Horse odds are current as of Saturday morning, via CBS Sports.

 - Justify (odds: 4-5)